Chrovo/Covid-Data-Visualization/README.md

 # Covid-Data-Visualization
-A 3D visualization of many covid data sets.
+A 2D visualization of many covid data sets in different states in the US.